We may earn income from links in this post. Please read this Disclosure for details.

-Okay, I will let you in on a little secret, Di Zucchero (1210 Ashford Ave, San Juan, 00907, Puerto Rico) is hands down one of the best restaurants I have ever been to.
+Okay, I will let you in on a little secret, Di Zucchero (Google Map) is hands down one of the best Italian restaurants I have ever been to.

 Although, they have more to the menu, the pizza at this restaurant is absolutely delicious!
 I highly recommend the 4 queso pizza or the John Gotti pizza.
 Yum!

 Day 2: Explore Old San Juan

 From the beautiful Spanish styled architecture, the cobble stoned streets and vibrant colored buildings, Old San Juan will forever hold a piece of my heart.